vsemenova/doubleml4bounds/ReadMe.txt

     – hdm (as of 2021-02-16)
     – xtable (as of 2021-02-16)

 Tables from Main Text and Appendix are referred to as MainTables.
-The intermediate tables are saved as Tablek.csv, for k in {1,2,3,4}.
+The intermediate tables are saved as Tablek.csv, for  k in {oracle_std, oracle_prop, lasso, series}.

 1. Open  Runk.R, where  k in {oracle_std, oracle_prop, lasso, series}.

 2. Adjust the foldername in line 6